Black Monday (1987): New Zealand

-Possible causes
+Causes

-Discussions of the causes of the Black Monday crash frequently focus on two theoretical models, which differ in whether they focus on variables that are exogenous or endogenous.
-The first framework searches for exogenous factors, such as significant news events, that affect investor perceptions and behavior.
-These events are taken as "triggers" of market behavior.
+Discussions of the causes of the Black Monday crash focus on two theoretical models, which differ in whether they emphasise on variables that are exogenous or endogenous.
+The first searches for exogenous factors, such as significant news events, that affect or "trigger" investor behavior.
 The second, "cascade theory" or "market meltdown", attempts to identify endogenous internal market dynamics and interactions of systemic variables or trading strategies such that an order imbalance leads to a price change, this price change in turn leads to further order imbalance, which leads to further price changes, and so on in a spiralling cascade.
 It is possible that both could occur, if a trigger sets off a cascade.